 - Rehabilitation services: If you need specific rehabilitation services, such as physical therapy or vocational therapy, they may be covered by your benefits.

 Other expenses that are not covered on this list may be covered as well.
 If the expense is related to your injury and recovery, then you may be able to file a claim for it.
-Consult a lawyer to see which of your expenses can be recovered.
+Consult a workers comp attorney to see which of your expenses can be recovered.
+A lawyer might help you receive economic and even non-economic damages, depending on your case’s complexity, the evidence supporting your case, and your attorney’s ability to negotiate on your behalf.

 Difference Between Workers’ Compensation and Social Security